| Online | |

 | 9:00 AM 4:15 PM | |

 Join this full-day intensive program specifically tailored to property law practitioners.
 Experts specialising in this area will cover many of the issues that you might face in your day-to-day practice.
 You will gain knowledge of the most current laws and cases and an expanded skill set, and 6 CPD units.
 This program complies with Rule 6.1 of the Legal Profession Uniform Continuing Professional Development (Solicitors) Rules 2015 under the Legal Profession Uniform Law requirements of Ethics and Professional Responsibility, Practice Management and Business Skills, Professional Skills, and Substantive Law.
-Latest cases from the Property Law list – Diane Skapinker, Principal, Skapinker Law Retail and commercial leasing – Gary Newton, Partner, HWLE Lawyers Taking instructions and providing clear contract advice – off-the plan contracts – Mark Smith, Principal, Brander Smith McKnight This session will cover the aspects of these contracts that require the most attention when it comes to advising purchasers.
+Latest cases from The Real Property Law List – Diane Skapinker, Principal, Skapinker Law Retail and commercial leasing – Gary Newton, Partner, HWLE Lawyers Taking instructions and providing clear contract advice – off-the plan contracts – Mark Smith, Principal, Brander Smith McKnight This session will cover the aspects of these contracts that require the most attention when it comes to advising purchasers.
 This analysis will also consider recent amendments to the Conveyancing Act that are intended to provide more protection to purchasers, as well as the role of good advice.
 Changes in strata law – Danielle Francis, Senior Associate, Chambers Russell Lawyers Ethics and professional responsibilities for property lawyers – Linden Barnes, Senior Ethics Solicitor, Law Society of NSW

 Navigating AUSTRAC’s starter program for conveyancers – from unboxing to action – Carol Prasad, Professional Support Solicitor (AML), Law Society of NSW |